OPadgett/Network-Configurations/README.md

 ## 1. NAT (Network Address Translation) - Dynamic NAT Setup

 NAT is used to translate private IP addresses to a public IP for outbound traffic.
 This setup uses a dynamic NAT pool to assign public IP addresses to internal users dynamically.
+This code is a configuration for Network Address Translation (NAT) on a Cisco router.
+It configures NAT for the inside network (private IP addresses) and translates them to a pool of public IP addresses for outbound traffic.
 ```
 enable
 configure terminal